-M.Div., M.A.C.E., Th.M., and Ph.D. students pay a graduation fee of \$125.
-The fee for M.Div./ M.A.C.E. degree students is \$150, reflecting the two degrees earned.
+M.Div., M.A.C.E., Th.M., D.Min., and Ph.D students pay a graduation fee of \$125.
+The fee for M.Div./ M.A.C.E. dual degrees students is \$150, reflecting the two degrees earned.
 This is an administrative fee assessed to all graduates and is not related to participation in commencement ceremonies.